Spotlight on Katherine

 We typically work with organisations over a period of time, to develop and to refine their strategy.
 While many people want to compress strategy work into a single workshop or retreat - little and often is the motto for Lucent.

 Strategy isn’t just words on a page.
-It is the product of a conversaton with the people and groups who are most impacted by your work and then a clear set of decisions about your future.
+It is the product of a conversation with the people and groups who are most impacted by your work and then a clear set of decisions about your future.
 When the strategy process gathers momentum, I literally get the shivers!

 What actually happens when you develop a strategy?

 Good question!
 Strategy is about attending to what matters most to your organisation.
-This kind of work doesn’t often make it onto To do lists.
+This kind of work doesn’t often make it onto to-do lists.
 So we break it down into structured research, tasks and conversations.
 This makes the process manageable and gets best use of precious time by ensuing every conversation builds on the last.

 When is a good time for strategy?